cweibel/example-terraform-eks/eks_for_kubecf/README.md

 The node running this cell doesn't have enough disk space.
 You requested 40960M but the disk is 20468M in size.
 ```

+This does work with a Fargate Profile defined but omitted since it isn't needed.

 Built using [this terraform module](https://github.com/FairwindsOps/terraform-vpc) based on [this blog post](https://www.fairwinds.com/blog/terraform-and-eks-a-step-by-step-guide-to-deploying-your-first-cluster).

 To summarize: